Sushant2435/JavaScript_coding_Question/README.md

 ##
 [Back to Top](#javascript-basics)

-### Q10What are the differences between Map and Set ?
+### Q10.
+What are the differences between Map and Set ?

 **Map**
 - Map is the collection of key value pairs